Chiropractic is good for neck pain and safer than drugs

 - nutritional supplements

 Psychological factors may also influence an individual’s risk of neck discomfort.
 For instance, studies show that a patient’s attitude about their work predicts their odds of developing neck pain.
 Specifically, individuals who feel that they lack control in their work environment have a significantly elevated risk of neck ache.
 Additional research indicates that stress, depression and anxiety also up the risk of neck disability.
 For this reason, chiropractors stress the importance of mental wellbeing, and may recommend psychological counseling or stress-reduction programs such as biofeedback, yoga, and meditation.

 Why is it essential to seek chiropractic care at the first sign of pain or stiffness?
 Because neck problems are often the initial manifestation of a chronic spinal disorder.

-The spine works as a unit, not as a systel!! of isolated segments, That’s why rrusalignmenrs in the neck may eventually spawn biomechanical dysfunction in the mid-back, low-back and hips.
+The spine works as a unit, not as a system of isolated segments, That’s why misalignments in the neck may eventually create dysfunction in the mid-back, low-back and hips.
 In addition, stressed muscles in the neck region may trigger upper-back and shoulder disorders.
-And, nerves from the spinal cord that exit between cervical vertebrae can become compressed by neck dysfunction resulting in shoulder, arm and hand conditions.
+Nerves from the spinal cord that exit between cervical vertebrae can become compressed by neck dysfunction resulting in shoulder, arm and hand conditions.